SannatKumar/auth_refresh_token/Backend/Readme.md

 "start": "node src/index.js",

+Just to test The index.js file,

+Run the command in the terminal:

+$npm start

+This should print the Hello Raj in the console.

 Now install nodemon to auto update the changes and reload the code.

 Nodemon installation command.
 $npm i nodemon

+After installing the nodemon,

+o to the package.json file and change inside scripts

+Change the following line.

+"start": "node src/index.js",

+To

+"start": "nodemon src/index.js",

+Again run the command,
+$npm start

+and Try to change the the console result while the program is running.
+This should auto update the result.